notroben/thermaldisposal/README.md

 ---

+# CONTAINS SPOILERS.
+READ AT YOUR OWN RISK.

+---

 ## 1. Game Overview & High Concept
 *Thermal Disposal* is a first-person simulation where the player acts as a waste disposal operator in a brutalist, underground industrial facility.
 What begins as a repetitive, mundane job of processing trash bags on a conveyor belt slowly descends into psychological and cosmic horror as the "trash" becomes increasingly disturbing.